centreon/centreon-documentation/en/reporting/available-reports.md

 Implement monitoring of the following indicators:

 - CPU service, a memory service and a VM Count service for each ESX.
--   Datastore-usage service for each datastore, or for all datastores, linked to the VCenter or to only one ESX of the cluster.
+- Datastore-usage service for each datastore, or for all datastores, linked to the vCenter or to only one ESX of the cluster.
 By default, the service will have the following nomenclature:
   Datastore-Usage-xxxx (xxxx is the datastore name).
--   Datastore-IOPS service for each datastore or for all datastores, linked to the VCenter or to only on ESX of the cluster.
+- Datastore-IOPS service for each datastore or for all datastores, linked to the vCenter or to only on ESX of the cluster.
 By default, the service will have the following nomenclature:
   Datastore-Iops-xxxx (xxxx is the datastore name).

 Create host groups that correspond to the clusters.
 A cluster (host group) contains:

 - Several ESXs (hosts).
--   The VCenter, only if Datastore-usage and Datastore-IOPS services are linked to the VCenter and not to one cluster\'s ESX.
+- The vCenter, only if Datastore-usage and Datastore-IOPS services are linked to the vCenter and not to one cluster's ESX.

-Create at least one host category containing the whole cluster (vCenter
+Create at least one host category containing the whole cluster (vCenter + ESXs).
-+ ESXs).
 If there are multiple ESX clusters, you can split them into several host categories to filter the report on a single cluster.

 Create the following service categories:

 - CPU-ESX: combines all CPU indicators on ESXs.
 - Memory-ESX: combines all memory indicators on ESXs.
 - VMcount-ESX: combines all VM Count indicators on ESXs.
 - Datastore-usage: combines all datastore usage indicators.
 - Datastore-IOPS: combines all datastore IOPS indicators.

-> If a datastore or an ESX host name contains more than 16 characters,
+> If a datastore or an ESX host name contains more than 16 characters, only the
-> only the first 16 will be shown, supplemented by 3 dots.
+> first 16 will be shown, supplemented by 3 dots.

 ### VMWare-VM-Performances-List